-Candidates prepared in early childhood degree programs understand that teaching and learning with young children is a complex enterprise, and its details vary depending on children's ages, characteristics, and the settings within which teaching and learning occur.
-They understand and use positive relationships and supportive interactions as the foundation for their work with young children and families.
-Candidates know, understand, and use a wide array of developmentally appropriate approaches, instructional strategies, and tools to connect with children and families and positively influence each child's development and learning.
+STANDARD 4 Developmentally, Culturally, and Linguistically Appropriate Teaching Practices Early childhood educators understand that teaching and learning with young children is a complex enterprise, and its details vary depending on children's ages and characteristics and on the settings in which teaching and learning occur.
+They (a) understand and demonstrate positive, caring, supportive relationships and interactions as the foundation for their work with young children.
+They (b) understand and use teaching skills that are responsive to the learning trajectories of young children and to the needs of each child.
+Early childhood educators (c) use a broad repertoire of developmentally appropriate and culturally and linguistically relevant, anti-bias, and evidence-based teaching approaches that reflect the principles of universal design for learning.